cieslarmichal/faker-cxx/README.md

 We would love it if you contributed to Faker C++! 🚀

-Whether you are interested in fixing bugs, implementing new features, or improving documentation, your input is welcome and valuable.
-Before contributing, please review our [CONTRIBUTING](https://github.com/cieslarmichal/faker-cxx/blob/main/CONTRIBUTING.md) guide for guidelines on coding standards, making changes, and creating Pull Requests (PRs).
-Your engagement helps maintain the project's vitality and ensures Faker C++ remains a useful tool for the C++ community.
+Before contributing please review our [CONTRIBUTING](https://github.com/cieslarmichal/faker-cxx/blob/main/CONTRIBUTING.md) guide.

-Additionally, we encourage you to join our [Discord Channel](https://discord.gg/h2ur8H6mK6) for contributors, where you can engage in discussions, seek assistance, and collaborate with fellow developers.
-Your contributions play a crucial role in the development and furthering of Faker C++.
-We look forward to your involvement and appreciate your commitment to the project's growth!
+Additionally, we encourage you to join our [Discord Channel](https://discord.gg/h2ur8H6mK6) for contributors.